Martyn's Law FAQs

 What is the enhanced tier of Martyn's Law?

-The Enhanced Tier of Martyn’s Law applies to premises and events with a capacity of 800 people or more.
+The enhanced tier of Martyn’s Law applies to publicly accessible premises and qualifying events where 800 or more people are expected at one time.

 What is a publicly accessible location?